davidgiven/cpm65/doc/NOTES.md

 does nothing and 0xf terminates the stream (any trailing 0 is ignored).
 The first one is for ZP, second is for high byte of any addresses.

+**Important!** The relocation table address at offset 2 must, itself, be relocated --- the CCP uses this to locate the program's pblock.

 Once relocated, the address which the relocation table is at is repurposed as the pblock, a 165-byte structure which contains the initial FCBs and command
 line: